 They build a supermarket storefront that incorporates popular online products like meal kits, provides basic staples like produce and meat, and creates a user experience that rivals the Apple Store.
 Amazon took the experience of grocery shopping and turned it into a design problem, where the default answer — making grocery shopping an online experience — was ignored in favor of identifying and solving the problems users encounter while shopping in-person, like long lines.
 They also incorporated aspects of online grocery shopping that people enjoy, like meal kits, into their solution.

 Amazon has taken a common chore, grocery shopping, and turned it into a novelty of technological innovation and an experience people will enjoy.
-Innovation has become a common buzzword in our society, and in most cases people should be using the word imitation.
+Innovation has become a common buzzword in our society, and in most cases, people should be using the word imitation.
 However, by resisting the default approach of imitation (e-commerce), Amazon could create an innovative experience that will integrate itself into our daily lives.

 And Amazon didn’t stop there.
 The Amazon Go store you see in that video is just one of their prototypes.
 There are at least two others in the works, according to the Wall Street Journal.
 Two drive-through grocery stores are slated to open in the upcoming weeks in Seattle, and a proposal for a large, multifunction store with curbside pickup was also approved in November.

 John Blackledge, an analyst with Cowen, claims that groceries are the “company’s biggest potential for revenue upside.”
-He may be right, because without a check-out line, there’s no opportunity to balk at the price of your weekly groceries.
+He may be right because, without a check-out line, there’s no opportunity to balk at the price of your weekly groceries.

 But what does this do to our workforce?
 Amazon Go is a frightening proposal for cashiers, who just realized they can be replaced by an app on your smartphone.
-Contrary to the popular belief that truck drivers lead the American workforce, the most common job in America is retail salesperson, with cashier coming in at close second.
+Contrary to the popular belief that truck drivers lead the American workforce, the most common job in America is a retail salesperson, with cashier coming in at close second.
 Both jobs, which together employ a total of 7.8 million Americans right now, are in jeopardy with “Just Walk Out” technology, which is essentially AWS for grocery stores (and dare I say it, retail stores).

-This sort of abrupt end to blue collar jobs is a common theme in automation, which Amazon just achieved without even using a robot.
+This sort of abrupt end to blue-collar jobs is a common theme in automation, which Amazon just achieved without even using a robot.
 Driverless trucks are predicted to end 1% of jobs in America, a devastating blow when you realize that is equivalent to 2 million Americans out of work.
 United Technologies just made a $16 million investment in automation at their Indiana factory, which will ultimately lead to fewer jobs.
 Since 2000, the total number of manufacturing jobs in the US has fallen by almost 5 million (30%).

 Overall, 47% of American jobs could be at risk as technology advances.